FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 A business fuel card or fleet fuel card works as a line of credit businesses use to pay for gasoline and other automobile-related expenses such as insurance or maintenance.
 Fuel cards can be secured or unsecured credit lines that offer a number of benefits and discounts.

-Business fuel cards are generally net 30, meaning fuel card service providers report timely payments monthly to credit bureaus.
+Business fuel cards are generally net 30, meaning fuel card service providers report timely payments monthly to business credit bureaus.
 As a result, business fuel cards are a highly effective way companies can build their business credit.

 What credit score is needed for a fuel card?